Useful resources

 Working out how to best to engage with the OpenStreetMap community can be difficult.
 There is no single portal to go to and communities have popped up in different places and on different platforms.
 To make it a little easier we recommend the following places depending on whether you want to ask questions, discuss ideas or come to a collaborative decision.

-Meet: The global calendar of events includes listings for regular UK meetings in the Midlands and London, as well as one-off events like Missing Maps Mapathons.
+Meet: The global calendar of events includes listings for regular UK meetings in Scotland, the Midlands and London, as well as one-off events like Missing Maps Mapathons.
 For a bigger audience why not attend a State of the Map conference, whilst this overview of OpenStreetMap contributors can be helpful to find individuals in parts of the country without regular meet-ups.

 Other websites